Access plugin lets you create editors for specific languages and enables them to review and publish translations of specific content types.

 Let us assume that we have already enabled English and German languages in our site, setting the former as the default one.

 It is also important to set that translations will be submitted as drafts in the WPML settings.
-To do this, we navigate to Translation management -> Multilingual Content Setup -> Translated documents options and we check Draft in the Document Status setting.
+To do this, navigate to the WPML -> Settings page and scroll to the Translated documents options section.
+There, check Draft in the Document Status setting.

-The next step is to set the german_translator as the translator from English to German language.
-This can be done in WPML -> Translation Management -> Translators.
+The next step is to set the german_translator as the translator from English to the German language.
+This can be done in WPML -> Translation Management -> Translation Roles.

 Now, german_translator is allowed to take up German to English translation jobs and submit them in draft status.
 You can read more about translation management features in the official documentation.